brandonclmo/breakout-game/glitch.md

 Debug menu(Does not work as intended)
-Does not kill the game at 0 lives, core game mechanics still work, need to disable all inputs apart from 0(restart)
+Does not kill the game at 0 lives, core game mechanics still work, need to disable all inputs apart from 0(restart) Does not end the game or regenerate blocks after winning w
 # New features
 Exploding blocks(I dont know how to implement but it sounds fun) Paddle speed increase(probably linearly)